consulo/consulo-dev.github.io/docs/basics/run_configurations/run_configuration_management.md

 ## Creating Configurations from Context

 Many plugins support automatic creation of run configurations from context so that the user can click, for example, on an application or test class and automatically run it using the correct run configuration type.
-To support that, you need to provide an implementation of the `RunConfigurationProducer` interface and to register it as `<runConfigurationProducer>` in your `plugin.xml`.
+To support that, you need to provide an implementation of the `RunConfigurationProducer` interface and register it by annotating the implementation class with `@ExtensionImpl`.
 Note that the previous `RuntimeConfigurationProducer` is a much more confusing version of the same API.

 The two main methods that you need to implement are: